Pradeep2625/Pradeep2625/README.md

 - 👋 Hi, I’m @PradeepGanesula
 - 👀 I’m interested in learning new skills which help me to take next level.
-- 🌱 I’m currently pursuing a b.tech final year
-- 💞️ I’m looking for internships and jobs which match my skills at a good organizations.
+- 🌱 I’m a recent graduate and currently looking for the jobs which match my skills at a good organizations.
 - 📫 How to reach me pradeepganesula6@gmail.com

 <!---